nnja/python/website/content/02-introduction-to-python/110-control-statements-looping/05-looping-in-python.md

 11
 ```

-Because `enumerate()` returns a structure that looks like a list of `tuple`s under the hood, we can take advantage of tuple unpacking in the the `for` loop.
+Because `enumerate()` returns a structure that looks like a list of `tuple`s under the hood, we can take advantage of tuple unpacking in the `for` loop.

 ```python
 >>> for index, item in enumerate(colors):